destinr/CP-Personal-Project/README.md

   2. Establish a database for collecting user-generated "plain meanings" for relevant words.
   3. Create user interface that serves visitors 5 words at a time to define.
   4. Profit.

+ Additional info:
+ 1. Baseline definitions will be provided by the https://dictionaryapi.dev/.
+ 2. User accounts will be required to submit definitions and see results.
+User accounts will collect education and employment data IOT track definitional trends across these categories.